Inverse Faraday effect in massive Dirac electrons: Discussion and Summary

 For massive Dirac electrons, the occurrence of the IFE do not require breaking the inversion symmetry, in contrast to the massless Weyl semimetal\cite{taguchi2016photovoltaic}.
 One typical material which could be effectively described by the Dirac Hamiltonian is the $L$-point of bismuth and its alloys\cite{fuseya2015transport}.
-We estimate the induced spin magnetic field $- g^* \mu_B /2 \braket{m^z}$ by the circularly polarized light with the experimental parameters in Ref.~\cite{ChiBi}: $v=3.5 \times 10^5 $ m/s, $m=7.7 $ meV, $g^* \sim 181$, $\tau=4.2 \times 10^{-14} $ s.
-The chemical potential is chosen as $\mu=160$ meV corresponding to the minimum carrier density available in experiments $n_0\sim 10^{19} $ cm$^{-3}$.
-For monochromatic light source, we set the frequency to Terahertz regime: $\Omega =10$ THz with electric field strength $|\bm{\mathcal{E}}| = 3.1$ kV/m ($I=1.3 \times 10^4$ W/m$^2$)\cite{kawaguchi2020giant}.
-The induced effective magnetic field is $2.3 \times 10^{-11} $ T. Note that the effective magnetic field can not be detected directly but can be traced by measuring the charge current through the inverse spin Hall effect.
-For a pulse laser whose electric field strength can rise to $|\bm{\mathcal{E}}| = 0.27$ kV/m ($I=10^{14}$ W/m$^2$)\cite{mangin2014engineered}, the induced effective magnetic field can reach $0.17$ T, possibly attributed to the large $g^*$ of $L$-point in bismuth.
-Our analytical calculation can not be applied to the frequency range of the visible light, due to assumption in the expansion of photon energy $\Omega \tau \ll 1$.
-The extension to the visible light range could rely on the numerical calculations based on the DFT theory\cite{PhysRevB.94.144432,PhysRevLett.117.137203}.
+We estimate the induced spin magnetic field $- g^* \mu_B /2 \braket{\bm{m}}$ by the circularly polarized light with parameters: $v=8.2 \times 10^5 $ m/s, $m=7.7 $ meV, $g^* \sim 1000$, $\tau=4.2 \times 10^{-13} $ s.
+The chemical potential is chosen as $\mu=10$ meV near the band edge.
+For the monochromatic light source, we set the frequency to the THz regime: $\Omega =1$ THz with electric field strength $|\bm{\mathcal{E}}| = 3.1$ kV/m ($I=1.3 \times 10^4$ W/m$^2$)\cite{kawaguchi2020giant} and the induced effective magnetic field is $1.8 \times 10^{-9} $ T. Such a spin magnetic moment excited by circularly polarized light at the surface is proposed to be detectable through electrical measurement via the inverse spin Hall effect\cite{kawaguchi2020giant}.
+For a pulse laser whose electric field strength can rise to $|\bm{\mathcal{E}}| = 0.27$ GV/m ($I=10^{14}$ W/m$^2$)\cite{mangin2014engineered}, the induced effective magnetic field can reach $13.6$ T, possibly attributed to the large effective $g^*$ of $L$-point in bismuth\cite{PhysRevLett.115.216401}.
+Our analytical calculation can not be applied to the frequency range of the visible light, due to the assumption in the expansion of photon energy $\Omega \tau \ll 1$.
+The extension to the visible light range could rely on the numerical calculations based on the density functional theory \cite{PhysRevB.94.144432,PhysRevLett.117.137203}.

-In conclusion, we theoretically study the spin magnetic density induced by the circularly polarized light in massive Dirac electrons with random short-ranged impurities.
-The induced spin magnetic density only appears in presence of the mass gap and is linear with the photon energy up to TeraHertz (THz) regime.
-The vertex correction due to short-ranged impurities on the spin magnetic vertex involves the mixing between spin magnetic vertex and spin angular vertex in the massive case.
-The vertex correction drastically enhances the spin magnetic response in the vicinity of the band edge.
-Resolving behavior at band edge of massive Dirac Hamiltonian is yet an issues to be solved in future.